calculix/new_keywords/README.md

     *SECTION CURVATURE
     *SECTION TANGENT

-<br/><br/>

 # CALCULIX

-The reference version is 215.
+The reference version is 2.12.

+New keywords in CALCULIX 2.13:

+    *GAP HEAT GENERATION
+    *NETWORK MPC
+    *USER ELEMENT

+New keywords in CALCULIX 2.14:

+    *CONSTRAINT
+    *FILTER
+    *INITIAL STRAIN INCREASE
+    *MEMBRANE SECTION

+New keywords in CALCULIX 2.15:

+    *BASE MOTION
+    *REFINE MESH

-New keywords in CALCULIX 216:
+New keywords in CALCULIX 2.16:

     ---

-New keywords in CALCULIX 217:
+New keywords in CALCULIX 2.17:

     *CORRELATION LENGTH
     *DISTRIBUTION